 Nathan Cashion – Ballroom Dance Instructor

-Nathan will be joining Gotta Dance in July as a Ballroom Dance Instructor for private lessons and group classes.
+Nathan joined Gotta Dance in July, 2017 as a Ballroom Dance Instructor for private lessons and group classes.
 Nathan was a member of the BYU Ballroom Dance Company Touring Team, a Teaching Assistant in the BYU Ballroom Dance Department, he has Bronze, Silver, Gold, Gold Bar/Star Medals in American Ballroom & Latin, International Latin, International Ballroom.
 He was an instructor at the Utah Dance Studio in Salt Lake City and a NCAC Competitor winning 3rd Place American Smooth, National Championships, Provo, UT, 1st Place Professional Rising Star Smooth, San Francisco and 2nd Place Professional Show Dance, People’s Choice Dancesport, Scottsdale, AZ.

 John Talley – Country, Swing and Club Dance Instructor